 After testing it against the other top solar generators, the Jackery Explorer 1000 v2 Power Station earns its place as our best solar generator overall pick.

-Its standout strength: Genuine one hour wall recharge.
+Its standout strength is the one hour wall recharge.

-The main thing to weigh before you buy: 1500W ceiling limits big appliances.
+The thing to weigh before you buy: the 1500W ceiling.

-If you want campers and homeowners wanting one trustworthy 1kwh station, it belongs at the top of your shortlist.
+If one trustworthy 1kWh station is the brief, it belongs at the top of your shortlist.

 Still comparing?
-See exactly where the Jackery Explorer 1000 v2 Power Station ranks against the full field in our 10 Best Solar Generators guide.
+See exactly where the Jackery Explorer 1000 v2 Power Station ranks against the full field in our 10 Best Camping Generators guide.